dipen1-dev/virtual_power/readme.md

     Endpoint: /api/power-source/add

-    Full URL: http://194.233.65.212:8083/api/power-source/add (replace localhost by the IP address of the server)
+    Full URL: http://194.233.65.212:8083/api/power-source/add (replace the IP address of the server by localhost for a local run)

     Description: This endpoint accepts a list of batteries in the HTTP request body.
 Each battery must include the following